cmaloney/dcos-docs/_pages/usage/service-discovery/mesos-dns/service-naming.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-Mesos-DNS defines the DNS top-level domain `.mesos` for Mesos tasks that are running on DCOS.
+Mesos-DNS defines the DNS top-level domain `.mesos` for Mesos tasks that are running on DC/OS.
 Tasks and services are discovered by looking up A and, optionally, SRV records within this Mesos domain.

 # <a name="a-records"></a>A Records